imagineeeinc/nanokid/docs/thunder/display.md

   - `dc: board.GP16`: dc line for the display, used if its on another pin.
   - `scale: 1`: the scale of the root display group; leave as is if you don't know what to do.
 - Properties
   - `power`: creates a [`DigitalInOut`](https://docs.circuitpython.org/en/latest/shared-bindings/digitalio/index.html#digitalio.DigitalInOut) from the [`digitalio`](https://docs.circuitpython.org/en/latest/shared-bindings/digitalio/index.html#module-digitalio).
-Is used to programmatically turn on the display when the display is inited to save battery power.
+Is used to programmatically turn on the display when the display is initiated to save battery power.
 When `power.value` is `True` the display is on, and vice versa.
   - `backlight`: creates a [`DigitalInOut`](https://docs.circuitpython.org/en/latest/shared-bindings/digitalio/index.html#digitalio.DigitalInOut) from the [`digitalio`](https://docs.circuitpython.org/en/latest/shared-bindings/digitalio/index.html#module-digitalio).
 Used to turn of the backlight when you want to be in standby but don't want to waste power to keep the backlight on.
 When `backlight.value` is `False` the backlight is off, and vice versa.
   - `scale`: stores the current screen's scale.
   - `display`: create a display driver from [`adafruit_ST7789`](https://docs.circuitpython.org/projects/st7789/en/latest/api.html#adafruit-st7789).